Ginger Snaps Baking Affairs

 Mini peach circle pies sitting on a wire rack.

-These Peach Hand Pies are cute mini pies that fit perfectly in your hand.
-They're made out of a buttery homemade pie crust and a fresh peach filling!
+These easy peach hand pies are cute mini pies that fit perfectly in your hand.
+They're made out of a buttery homemade pie crust that's flaky and tender and have the best fresh peach filling with just a touch of cinnamon!

 Print Recipe Pin Recipe